-If you're worried your debt problems are getting out of control, you can get impartial advice and help from organisations that specialise in money problems.

-See Useful contacts on page 12.
+If you're worried your debt problems are getting out of control, or have already missed one or more payments, you can get impartial advice and help from organisations that specialise in money problems.
+Never pay for debt advice services - find a free service in Useful contacts on page 12.